abdelj78/player_registration_anas_project/README.md

 To start the API:
 - Be in the folder of the project in the terminal
-- dotnet restrore //optional but to update everyting if packages versions changed etc
+- dotnet restrore (optional but to update everyting if packages versions changed etc)
-- dotnet build //to build the project
+- dotnet build (to build the project)
-- dotnet run // to run the project
+- dotnet run (to run the project)

 To test api: